swanhack/halluino-session/README.md

 3. Cycling through light patterns I've programmed
 4. Making your own light patterns
 <br>
-Note, folks who know how to do all this stuff should head to THIS LINK THAT WILL DEFINITELY EXIST IN THE FUTURE <br>
+Note, folks who know how to do all this stuff can instead play around with some of the sensors I hopefully brought with me<br>

+## Some Basics
-## Basics about Programming
+### Basics about Programming
-### Code execution
+#### Code execution
 Typical code looks like this:
 ```
 1    int x = 4 + 2